 Hurley is consistently rated as Number One for nightlife by SnoGoer Magazine.
 From your snowmobile headquarters in Hurley, you can also hook up with other trail systems in neighboring counties, including those in Michigan's Upper Peninsula.

 When it comes to the trails, the community is proud to say that they are kept in outstanding shape.
 With the dedication of the White Thunder Riders in the north and the Iron County Forestry Department, the trails are routinely groomed and kept in the best condition possible.
-They pride themselves at making sure our visitors have the best possible sledding experience they can.To get a copy of the latest Iron County Snowmobile map, Click Here.
+They pride themselves at making sure our visitors have the best possible sledding experience they can.To view a copy of the latest Iron County Snowmobile Map, click here.
+To get a copy of the latest Iron County Snowmobile map, Click Here.
 You can check the snow conditions by Clicking Here or by calling 1-866-345-3866 24-hours a day from December 10 to March 31.